MituuZ/ras-lite-db/README.md

 # ras-lite-db
-Setting up a LiteDB inside my Rasberry Pi
+Setting up a LiteDB inside a Rasberry Pi